sudarshansudarshan/swagatam/index.markdown

 ## FAQ

+**I wanted to ask if we do bring a laptop with us, is it allowed in the hostels?**

+No electronics is required :).
+Travel minimally please :-).
+If possible get an umbrella.

 **1. Is there a fee for accommodations and food, or are they included in the workshop?**

 This initiative is completely **free of charge**.
 We've got everything covered for you.
 You'll be our guest!
 A **refundable safety deposit of Rs.
 1000** is required, which will be returned within two days.
 Rest assured, there's **no fee for accommodation or food**.